FrameworkComputer/EmbeddedController/docs/chromeos-ec-firmware-test-requirements.md

 The ChromeOS EC firmware requires that all projects based on the Zephyr RTOS achieve code coverage of 90% or better.

-A Gitlab project creates and publishes the code coverage reports for the Zephyr EC projects.
-The latest results are available on the Gitlab [Jobs page].
-Refer to the [Gitlab CI] documentation for implementation details.

 ## Resources for writing tests

 * The [Zephyr Testing] documentation in the ChromeOS EC firmware provides the